Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 In Santa Maria Valley wine country, our winemakers aren’t just names on a label.
 They’re inviting, knowledgeable and ready to pour you a glass of their divine wine.
 They know that Santa Maria Valley wine pairs well with blue jeans, barbecue and honest-to-goodness smiles.
 Come to taste, stay to relax.

 Even though we may be partial to Santa Maria Valley, we encourage you to explore all that California has to offer when it comes to its varietals and genuine wine country experiences.
-Because Santa Maria Valley is the central wine region in California, branching out to sip and savor is always a breeze.
+Because Santa Maria Valley is the central California wine region, branching out to sip and savor is always a breeze.

 North Valleys Wine Region